prg.529.research_interrupted.webp

 _____________________________________________________________________________

-When the far becomes the near is a fugitive performance that sneaks in and out, amplifying sound frequencies from Gezi to Plaza de la Dignidad.
+When the far becomes the near is a fugitive performance that sneaks in and out from the visitor’s ears, amplifying sound frequencies from Gezi to Plaza de la Dignidad.
 Prompting acts of anticipatory listening, it extends the latency of a new outburst.